johnnyh209/MDT-and-WDS/MDT and WDS Project Documentation.md

 11. In the `WINS Server` page, you can simply click next.
 12. In the `Activate Scope` page, select to activate scope and click `Next`.
 13. Click `Finish` and your DHCP scope should be setup and active.

+# Deployment Workbench

+## Creating a New Deployment Share
+With everything setup, it is time to finally configure out Windows image.
+We will first be working with Deployment Workbench (MDT), so go ahead and open that on your Windows Server machine.
+It should look like the following: <br/>
+[insert image] <br/>

+1. On the left-most column of Deployment Workbench, right-click on `Deployment Shares` and click on `New Deployment Share`.
+This should open up the `New Deployment Share Wizard`.
+2. In the `Path` page, determine where you want your deployment share to be stored in.
+I left it as default.
+3. In the `Share` page, determine a name for your deployment share.
+Again, I left it as default.
+4. In the `Descriptive Name` page, give your deployment share a description.
+I also left this as default.
+5. In the `Options` page, enable or disable any of the wizard panes listed (this can be configured again later after the deployment share has been made).
+6. Review the summary page, and execute the creation of this deployment share if everything looks good to you.
+7. Once everything is finished, you should see new directories on the left column of Deployment Workbench like in the following screenshot.

+## Import Operating System
+Once the deployment share has been created, we will proceed to add an operating system to this deployment share.
+I will be using a Windows 10 iso file for this project.

+1. Back on the `Deployment Workbench` homepage, on the left column, right-click on `Operating System` and then click on `Import Operating System`.
+This will open the `Import Operating System Wizard`.
+2. In the `OS Type` page, select which type of files you will be using to import your operating system.
+I will be going with `Full set of source files`.
+3. Before we proceed, we will need to mount the iso/disc image file of Windows 10.
+So, locate that on our local drive, right-click it, and then click on `Mount`.
+This will add it as a new drive with its own drive letter that you can easily see in Windows Explorer.
+For me, the iso file mounted as an E: drive
+4. Back to the OS import wizard, move to the next page, the `Source` page.
+Click on `Browse...` which will open up a new window for you to select the location for where the OS source file is stored.
+Since ours is the E: drive, I selected just that.
+5. After doing so, you will be moved to the `Destination` page.